 Binge drinking is defined as drinking lots of alcohol in a short space of time, or drinking with the sole purpose of getting drunk.
 This behaviour is associated with a wide range of health and behavioural problems.
-While some side effects may be minor and only last temporarily, others can cause permanent damage or have far reaching consequences to both users and those around them.
+While some side effects may be minor and only last temporarily, others can cause permanent damage like having dwi charges or have far reaching consequences to both users and those around them.

 The Drug and Alcohol Services ‘Drink Responsibly’ poster will be distributed by the Royal Gibraltar Police, who are visiting all licenced premises to remind them of their responsibilities in respect of under-age drinking.
 To reinforce the message, officers of the Royal Gibraltar Police and the Drug and Alcohol Awareness Services will deliver presentations to pupils at both Comprehensive Schools.
 Additionally the Royal Gibraltar Police has embarked on a campaign to remind road users about the dangers of driving under the influence of alcohol.

 It is a criminal offence under Gibraltar law for a person to sell or procure alcohol for a person under the age of 18 years.
 The only exceptions are for persons aged 16 or 17 years, who are able to consume beer, wine or cider for consumption on licensed premises or if the alcoholic drink is procured under the supervision of a person over 18 who has the parental responsibility or consent of a parent, many of them end up requiring the services of drink driving lawyers Melbourne because they are driving under this circumstances and get caught by the police.